-More Programming
+More on Programming

-- Basic data structure for positions. - Using a 2-D array to represent the chess board. - ▶ For ease of programming, may want to fill the outside boarder with some special symbols. - Example in C: board[10][10], where we only use board[1..8][1..8] and board[0,9][], board[][0,9] are outside boarders. - Using numbers to represent different pieces. - ▶ Whether to use the same number of pieces of the same kind. - Advanced data structure: bit-boards. - ▶ Using a bit stream to represent a position. - ▶ Bit streams for pieces of different colors or kinds. - ▶ Bit-wise operations are used to maintain these bit streams. - Evaluating function. - Given a position and the next player, return a value that represents how good or bad this position is for the player to move next.
+Basic data structure for positions.

+- Using a 2-D array to represent the chess board. - ▶ For ease of programming, may want to fill the outside boarder with some special symbols. - ▶ Example in C: board[10][10], where we only use board[1..8][1..8] and board[0,9][\], board[\][0,9] are outside boarders. - Using numbers to represent different pieces. - ▷ Whether to use the same number of pieces of the same kind.

+Advanced data structure: bit-boards [Browne 2014].

+- Using a bit stream to represent a position. - Bit streams for pieces of different colors or kinds. - Bit-wise operations, such as PEXT, are used to maintain these bit streams.

+Evaluating function.

+• Given a position and the next player, return a value that represents how good or bad this position is for the player to move next.